wumm-project/Seminar-S22/2022-06-07/README.md

 politicisation of this issue has reached a new dimension, as these goals anchor long-term goals of necessary changes with today's cooperate actions.
-The anchoring of these goals as a "Triple Bottom Line: Planet - People - Profit" (source) in socio-economic debates at the same time reveals massive contradictory dimensions in the inclusion of ecological (planet) and social (people) goals in economic processes.
+The anchoring of these goals as a "Triple Bottom Line: Planet - People - Profit" (Elkington 1997) in socio-economic debates at the same time reveals massive contradictory dimensions in the inclusion of ecological (planet) and social (people) goals in economic processes.

 In the seminar, approaches will be presented and discussed on how such contradictions can be mapped in Business Models, how they can be solved in